 My first computer was a Commodore 16 from a garage sale, tape drive and all!
 I wrote a historic text adventure where your character wandered Israel in search of Jesus.
 It wasn’t necessarily sophisticated or well-researched, but one of my first computer projects.

 By junior high, our school upgraded the lab from Apple IIs to amber-screened XTs.
-Thankfully there was one computer with a colour screen, and our neighbours let me use their PC after school.
+Thankfully there was one computer with a colour screen, plus our neighbours let me use their PC after school.
 Progressing from GW-BASIC to QBasic, I did remakes of Star Traders and Atlantis.

-In addition to lawn-mowing income, I earned money tutoring people on computers.
+In addition to lawn-mowing income, I earned money tutoring people with computers.
 When I had enough saved, I went to Programmers Guild to buy Turbo C 2.0.
 Unfortunately Turbo C wasn’t the most approachable:

 - A simple syntax error would dump a dozen seemingly unrelated errors.